-Every year in RISE, we provoke hope within children with the start, commencement and end of an year.
-500 slum children, who were otherwise deprived, depressed and disgraced are led towards new life, new opportunities and new vision with series of strategic interventions.
-A hope to create something better, a better version of ourselves, a better version of our outlook, a better version of the society we are living into.
-This is the hope given to all our RISE children with the start of Brand New Year.
-They have been imbibed with a dream of change, change towards life-changing benefits like medical care, educational support, life skills and job-training before they graduate.
+New Year & Republic Day Special | RISE Sangam Vihar & Mundka | January 2022 with the start of Brand New Year.
+They have been benefits like medical care, educational support, life are led towards new life, new opportunities and new ething better, a better version of ourselves, a better into.
+This is the hope given to all our RISE children a dream of change, change towards life-changing b-training before they graduate.

 2020 has been a challenging year for all of us.
-However it has also shown us we are far mightier than we imaged.
-Together the whole world sailed through the unprecedented events strongly.
-We take this opportunity to thank all our partners for standing fast with us during these times and supporting us to spread smiles.
-Now with the dawn of a new year, wishing 2021 to be a year filled with Hope, Health & Humanity for all of you.
+How Together the whole world sailed through the unprece partners for standing fast with us during these times year, wishing 2021 to be a year filled with Hope, Hea as also shown us we are far mightier than we imaged. nts strongly.
+We take this opportunity to thank all our ing us to spread smiles.
+Now with the dawn of a new nity for all of you.